Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     $TARGET_PORT=[exposed Docker target port from Dockerfile]
     ```

-??? tip "Cloud Adoption Framework Abbreviations"
+???+ tip "Cloud Adoption Framework Abbreviations"
     Unless you have your own naming convention, we suggest to use [Cloud Adoption Framework (CAF) abbreviations](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations){target=_blank} for resource prefixes.

-- Create a `resource group` to organize the services related to the application, run the below command:
+- Create a resource group to organize the services related to the application, run the below command:

     ```shell
     az group create `